choudarynish/phylogeneticspipeline/README.md

 I'm gonna describe all the steps that I've performed to generate a phylogenetic tree here

-So I was asked to perfrom this for the septin protein, found in the cytoskeleton of the cell I will using the protein sequences of septins from each major classification to show the very reason we use a phylogenetic tree , to show how they are related
+So I was asked to perfrom this for the septin protein, found in the cytoskeleton of the cell

+I will be using the protein sequences of septins from each major classification to show the very reason we use a phylogenetic tree , to show how they are related